-Section 53, ¶1-An ordained or licensed minister may be called to the pastorate of a local church, or circuit, by a two-thirds vote of all the church members of voting age.
+Section 53, ¶1.
+An ordained or licensed minister may be called to the pastorate of a local church, or circuit, by a two-thirds vote of all the church members of voting age.
 These shall vote at a church meeting duly called for that purpose, provided that said minister has been recommended to the church by the district superintendent and a two-thirds vote of the local church board.
-The minister's term of office as pastor shall continue until and including the first Sunday following the district conference.
+The initial call of the pastor may be for either one or two years.
+The minister's term of office as pastor shall continue until and including the first Sunday following the district conference [Section 60, ¶1 (2)].

-¶2-The call of a pastor may be renewed for the second and each succeeding year of his pastorate, without the nomination of the church board, by a two-thirds vote by ballot of all church members voting, at a meeting duly called for this purpose.

-¶3-When a pastor is recalled by his church, he must give his answer of acceptance or rejection within ten days from the date of recall by the church.

-¶4-It is hereby provided that a local church may, when renewing pastoral relations at a church meeting duly called for that purpose, by a two-thirds vote by secret ballot of the church members of voting age, extend the call for two or three years.
+- ¶2.
+The call of a pastor may be renewed for the second and each succeeding year of his pastorate, without the nomination of the church board, by a two-thirds vote by ballot of all church members voting, at a meeting duly called for this purpose. - ¶3.
+When a pastor is called by a church, he must give his answer of acceptance or rejection within 15 days from the date of call by the church or the call becomes invalid. - ¶4.
+It is hereby provided that a local church may, when renewing pastoral relations at a church meeting duly called for that purpose, by a two-thirds vote by secret ballot of the church members of voting age extend the call for two or three years.
 The above is true only on condition that such extended call has been recommended by the district superintendent and a majority vote of the church board.
 The pastor accepting such an extended call shall be placed under obligation to fulfill the terms of the call, unless he is released by the church and district council.